Brad Fittler: Penrith Panthers

-The 1993 NSWRL season again saw the Panthers struggle, finishing 12th with a 7-15 record for the year.
-Fittler played all three games for NSW in their 2-1 Origin series win over Queensland, before playing in all three mid-year tests against New Zealand with Australia winning the series 2-0 after the first test at the Mount Smart Stadium in Auckland ended in a 14-all draw thanks to a late field goal by stand in Australian captain Laurie Daley.
+The 1993 NSWRL season again saw the Panthers struggle, finishing 12th with a 7–15 record for the year.
+Fittler played all three games for NSW in their 2–1 Origin series win over Queensland, before playing in all three mid-year tests against New Zealand with Australia winning the series 2–0 after the first test at the Mount Smart Stadium in Auckland ended in a 14-all draw thanks to a late field goal by stand in Australian captain Laurie Daley.

-Penrith improved to a 10-10-2 record and an 8th-place finish in the 1994 NSWRL season, despite the late season walk-out of Phil Gould (who was moving to coach the Sydney City Roosters after falling out with the Penrith club board) who was replaced with Fittler's 1991 premiership team mate Royce Simmons.
-During the year he was selected at lock for a test against France at Sydney's Parramatta Stadium (won 58-0 by Australia) and at the end of the season he was selected for his second Kangaroo Tour.
-Fittler played at lock in all four tests against Great Britain (3) and France (1) on the tour, winning man of the match in Australia's 38-8 win in the second test at Old Trafford in Manchester to keep the Ashes series alive.
-The Kangaroos went on to win the third test 23-4 to retain the Ashes before demolishing France with a world record 74-0 win in Béziers.
+Penrith improved to a 10–10–2 record and an 8th-place finish in the 1994 NSWRL season, despite the late season walk-out of Phil Gould (who was moving to coach the Sydney City Roosters after falling out with the Penrith club board) who was replaced with Fittler's 1991 premiership teammate Royce Simmons.
+During the year he was selected at lock for a test against France at Sydney's Parramatta Stadium (won 58–0 by Australia) and at the end of the season he was selected for his second Kangaroo Tour.
+Fittler played at lock in all four tests against Great Britain (3) and France (1) on the tour, winning man of the match in Australia's 38–8 win in the second test at Old Trafford in Manchester to keep the Ashes series alive.
+The Kangaroos went on to win the third test 23–4 to retain the Ashes before demolishing France with a world record 74–0 win in Béziers.
 Fittler played in 12 games on tour (one as a replacement), scoring two tries.
-He was also named as Man of the Match playing at lock in Australia's non-test international played against Wales in Cardiff, scoring one of his tours two tries in the wet conditions (his only other try would come in the tours 3rd last game in France when he scored against a Catalans Seclection in a 60-16 win at the Stade Gilbert Brutus in Perpignan).
+He was also named as Man of the Match playing at lock in Australia's non-test international played against Wales in Cardiff, scoring one of his tours two tries in the wet conditions (his only other try would come in the tours 3rd last game in France when he scored against a Catalans Seclection in a 60–16 win at the Stade Gilbert Brutus in Perpignan).